gadelhati/mfa-back/README.md

 ### Roadmap
 #### in development
+- [ ] only the user or admin users change their passwords
 - [ ] add TOTP failed attempt limits
 - [ ] do not store TOTP secrets as plain text
 - [x] improve privileges